MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/enable-unified-interface-only.md

 Unified Interface Only mode provides easier and quicker access to apps, and gives users the ease of working in simple purpose-built apps.
 Users with just one app available to their security roles land in the app after signing in using the environment URL (for e.g. https://contoso.crm.dynamics.com/).
 The first page they see is determined by the first page of the app.

-Users with multiple apps see the list of apps available to them, and can navigate to them by clicking on the app tile.
+Users with multiple apps see the list of apps available to them, and can navigate to them by clicking the app tile.

 > [!div class="mx-imgBorder"]
 > ![](media/uci-apps-home-page.png "Unified interface apps")